What are German cockroaches?

 How do I get rid of German cockroaches?

 One of the main problems with removing German cockroaches from homes is the speed at which they breed.
 For comparison, female American cockroaches can lay up to 16 eggs in two months’ time.
 German cockroaches, though, can lay a staggering 48 eggs every month.
 This means that in as little as a year's time, German cockroaches can produce 30,000 new cockroaches.
 With numbers like these, it's easy to see how just a few missed cockroaches can lead to a new infestation in short order.
 Cockroaches' small size and their ability to hide means that getting rid of them can be daunting for homeowners.
-We recommend reaching out to us at RAM Wildlife & Pest Management at the first sign of infestation.
-Our technicians are on hand to help you find the best residential or commercial pest control plan for your home or business.
+We recommend reaching out to us at RAM Pest Control at the first sign of infestation.
+Our technicians are on hand to help you find the best residential pest control or commercial pest control plan for your home or business.

 How can I prevent German cockroaches in the future?